If you can’t see my mirrors, I can’t see you. It’s a well-known phrase and it’s so apt, including when it comes to towing a caravan.

 Top towing mirror tips

-- Setting your towing mirrors is much easier when two people are involved – with the driver staying in his/her seat while a companion makes the adjustments.
+- Setting your towing mirrors is much easier when two people are involved – with the driver staying in his/her seat while a trusted companion makes the adjustments.

 - Tolerances in the casings of door mirrors do vary from car to car, especially on older vehicles.